Publishing Frequency: 4 Issues Per Year (Quartly)

 Peer Review Process

 The reviewing process takes approximately two to three months to complete.
-The author / authors of selected papers is/are required to submit a Certificate of Proof Reading from an English Language Expert & Declaration Certificate.
+The author/authors of selected papers is/are required to submit a Certificate of Proofreading from an English Language Expert & Declaration Certificate.

 Printing and Publication Charges